microsoft/WhatTheHack/023-AdvancedKubernetes/Coach/Solutions/07-data-volumes.md

 Make sure that diskName and diskURI match and point to the same disk.
 See [static-disk-deployment.yaml](../Resources/07-data-volumes/static-disk-deployment.yaml) for an example.

-### Deploy the yaml file and verify the application has deployed successfully.
+### Deploy the yaml file and verify the application has deployed successfully

 ```bash
 $ kubectl get deploy